valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 </details>

 **"LTeX Language Client" log file**
 First, set the `ltex.trace.server` setting in your `settings.json` to `"verbose"`.
 Then, reload the VS Code window and reproduce the bug.
 Go to `View` → `Output` and select `LTeX Language Client` in the drop-down list.
-Note: The log will contain your checked document.
-As mentioned above, if your document is long and/or confidential, please create a smaller example for which the bug still occurs.

-Paste your log here (leaving the "details" tags and the backticks as they are to help keep the issue clear):
+Paste this log here (note: it will contain your checked document):

 <details>